ludopulles/GPUPrimalHybrid/README.md

 - `secret_type`: Type of secret distribution (ternary or binomial)
 - `sigma`: Standard deviation for Gaussian errors (if applicable)
 - `eta`: Parameter for binomial secrets (if applicable)
-- `available_cores`: Number of available CPU cores
+- `available_cores`: Number of available CPU cores (for reference)
 - `success`: Whether the attack was successful
 - `iterations_used`: Number of iterations taken to find a solution
 - `time_elapsed`: Total time taken for the attack
-- `estimated_time`: Estimated time based on average time per iteration and expected iterations (this is an estimate and may not reflect actual time taken, especially if the attack is unsuccessful, only used in attack.py, not in attack_multithread.py)
+- `estimated_time`: Estimated time based on average time per iteration and expected iterations (this is an estimate and may not reflect actual time taken, especially if the attack is unsuccessful, only used in attack_testing.py)
 - `error`: Any error encountered during the attack (if applicable)

 ## Usage